victorBuzdugan/ConsumablesTracker/README.md

 Users will check when inventorying if, on the 'shelf', there are less than the value you enter in `minimum stock`.
 If there are less then they will mark the product as 'to order'.
 In the orders page you will see the `order quantity` you provided here.
 If, on the 'shelf', there are a number of this product less than `minimum stock` then we need to order `order quantity`.

-Also decide if this is a critical product (critical products will be diplayed in red in the inventory page and products page).
+Also decide if this is a critical product (critical products will be displayed in red in the inventory page and products page).

 ## Edit user, category, supplier or product
 You can edit each element by clicking on it's name in the page(users, categories, suppliers, products and order pages).